-The recovery mnemonic seed is basically just a set of several words (usually between 12 and 24) that serves as a master key: your software or hardware wallet translates it into a complex string that allows you to access your account.
+The recovery mnemonic seed is basically just a set of several random words (a 24 word seed is the most common) that serves as a master key: your software or hardware wallet translates it into a complex string that allows you to access your account.

 For this, they will need neither your actual device nor any login credentials.
 The seed phrase itself will give them access to all your data.

-Now let’s move on, and check out some places where you can securely keep your secret recovery phrase.
+Now let’s move to the places where you can securely store your seed phrase.